-Table 6.
-Medical Research Council (MRC) Dyspnoea Score.'
-Grade Degree of breathlessness related to activities I Not troubled by breathlessness except on strenuous exercise 2 Short of breath when hurrying or walking up a slight hill 3 Walks slower than contemporaries on level ground because of breathlessness, or has to stop for breath when walking at own pace 4 Stops for breath after walking about 100m or after a few minutes on level ground 5 Too breathless to leave the house, or breathless when dressing or undressing
+Grade Degree of breathlessness related to activities 1 Not troubled by breathlessness except on strenuous exercise 2 Short of breath when hurrying or walking up a slight hill 3 Walks slower than contemporaries on level ground because of breathless- ness, or has to stop for breath when walking at own pace 4 Stops for breath after walking about 100m or after a few minutes on level ground 5 Too breathless to leave the house, or breathless when dressing or undressing

-- In patients with functional disability (MRC Score $\geq$ 3)/exacerbations, consider: - Screen for depression/anxiety e.g. - During the last month have you often been bothered by feeling down, depressed or hopeless? - During the last month have you been bothered by having little interest or pleasure in doing things? - Do you feel upset or frightened by your attacks of breathlessness?
-A positive answer should prompt more formal assessment of the depression by using a validated tool such as the Patient Health Questionnaire (PHQ-9) or GAD for anxiety.
-Consider screening for osteoporosis in patients with BMI<20, on regular oral steroids, 2 or more exacerbations per year. - Multidimensional assessment tools have been developed to assess disease severity and reflect prognosis.
-These include measurement of: - Body Mass Index, Obstruction (Fev-1% predicted), Dysphoea (MRC score), Exercise (as measured by 6-minute walking test) BODE index - Of more practical use in primary care is the DOSE score (Table 7): - Dyspnoea (MRC Score) - Obstruction (FEV1 % predicted) - Smoking status - Exacerbation frequency
+- In patients with functional disability (MRC Score \geq 3)/exacerbations, consider: - o Screen for depression/anxiety, e.g. - ° During the last month have you often been bothered by feeling down, depressed or hopeless? - ^o During the last month have you been bothered by having little interest or pleasure in doing things? - ° Do you feel upset or frightened by your attacks of breathlessness? - A positive answer should prompt more formal assessment of the depression b using a validated tool such as the Patient Health Questionnaire (PHQ-9)33 or GAD for anxiety.34 Consider screening for osteoporosis in patients with BMI<20, on regular oral steroids, with two or more exacerbations per year. - Multidimensional assessment tools have been developed to assess disease severity and reflect prognosis.
+These include measurement of: - o Body Mass Index, Obstruction (FEV1 % predicted), Dyspnoea (MRC score), Exercise (as measured by 6-minute walking test) BODE index15 - ° Of more practical use in primary care is the DOSE14 score (Table 7): - ° Dyspnoea (MRC Score) - ^o Obstruction (FEV1 % predicted) - ° Smoking status - ° Exacerbation frequency